aspose-barcode/Aspose.BarCode-Documentation/net/developer-guide/barcode-generation/working-with-symbologies/_index.md

 {{< /highlight >}}

 ## Postal Symbologies
-Postal symbologies correspond to specified industrial barcode types that are used only for the needs of postal services.
+Postal symbologies correspond to the specific industrial barcode types that are used only for the needs of postal services.
 They have much lower data density compared with 2D barcodes and are capable of encoding limited sets of characters, mainly, only numerical ones.
 Unlike traditional barcodes, postal symbologies usually vary the height of bars to encode information.
 At present, postal services tend to replace specified postal symbologies with widely used 2D barcodes.
-However, this transition process cannot be completed immediately; therefore, ***Aspose.Barcode for .NET*** supports processing the most widely used postal symbologies as well as 1D and 2D ones.
+However, this transition process cannot be completed immediately; therefore, ***Aspose.Barcode for .NET*** supports the most widely used postal symbologies in addition to 1D and 2D ones.

 **Postnet**
 The *Postnet* symbology allows encoding only digits corresponding to ZIP or ZIP+4 codes in half- and full-height bars; its parameters are similar to those of 1D barcodes.
 In this barcode type, each digit is encoded by a set of five bars, two of which are of full height.